Apple’s real iPad focus: TV

 Posted in: Digital Media, News

-Tags: amazon, Apple, conde nast, digital magazine, digital publishing, headlines, hearst, hulu for magazines, itunes, Kindle, meredith, news corp, print, print dying, print is dead, time warner
+Tags: Apple, conde nast, digital magazine, digital publishing, headlines, hearst, hulu for magazines, itunes, Kindle, meredith, news corp, print, print dying, print is dead, time warner